gotenberg/gotenberg/.github/CONTRIBUTING.md

 # Contributing

 Hi!
-Thank your for considering contributing to Gotenberg.
+Thank you for considering contributing to Gotenberg.
 You'll find below useful information about how to contribute to the Gotenberg project.

 ## Contributing code